Updated June 17, 2021

 And because information continues to evolve, employers should keep monitoring developments in federal, state and county COVID-19 guidance.

 Are employees still required to quarantine before returning to in-person work if they are not fully vaccinated?

 Employees who are not fully vaccinated may not return to work in person if they have COVID-19 or have been exposed to COVID-19.
-Exposed employees who do not develop COVID-19 symptoms may return to work after 10 days have passed since the date of their last known exposure, although a 14-day quarantine period is recommended, according to California Division of Occupational Safety and Health (Cal/OSHA) COVID-19 Emergency Temporary Standards (ETS) updated on May 7.
+Exposed employees who do not develop COVID-19 symptoms may return to work after 10 days have passed since the date of their last known exposure, although a 14-day quarantine period is recommended, according to the Cal/OSHA COVID-19 ETS updated on May 7.

 Health care, emergency response and social services workers who have been exposed to COVID-19 may return to work after seven days with a negative test result in situations where there is a critical staffing shortage, per the ETS.

 Fully vaccinated employees are not allowed to return to work in person if they have COVID-19 or have been exposed to COVID-19 and are exhibiting COVID-19 symptoms.
 Fully vaccinated employees who have been exposed to COVID-19 but are asymptomatic may return to work on-site, according to the ETS.

 Yes.
 Vaccination status now must be documented by California employers, according to the June 17 Cal/OSHA updates.
 The employer must record the vaccination status for any employee not wearing a face covering indoors, and this record must be kept confidential.
 The updates do not specify a particular method, however.
 Acceptable documentation options include: